 Why do we care?

-This isn't just another closed-door meeting of government officials.
-The High Level Political Forum is the only opportunity for organisations like ourselves to hold governments to account on their Sustainable Development Goals promise.
+This wasn't just another closed-door meeting of government officials.
+The annual High Level Political Forum is the only opportunity for organisations like ourselves to hold governments to account on their Sustainable Development Goals promise.

-This year Goal 6 (water and sanitation for all) will be reviewed, and it couldn't come sooner: Governments are way off their 2030 target.
+This year Goal 6 (water and sanitation for all) was reviewed, and it couldn't have come sooner: Governments are way off their 2030 target.
 In fact, if current trends continue it’ll be 2045 before everyone everywhere has access to water, and 2066 before the world gets basic sanitation.

-A WaterAid delegation will be heading to New York to participate in the forum and host events.
-During the forum we aim to:
+A WaterAid delegation headed to New York to participate in the forum and host events.
+During the forum our main aims were to: